WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-3-add.md

 # Create Meta Block

-With the meta field registered in the previous step, next you will create a new block used to display the field to the user.
+With the meta field registered in the previous step, next you will create a new block used to display the field value to the user.
 See the [Block Tutorial](/docs/designers-developers/developers/tutorials/block-tutorial/readme.md) for a deeper understanding of creating custom blocks.

 For this block, you will use the TextControl component, this is similar to an HTML input text field.
 For additional components, check out the [components](https://github.com/WordPress/gutenberg/tree/master/packages/components/src) and the [editor](https://github.com/WordPress/gutenberg/tree/master/packages/editor/src/components) packages repositories.